ariellourenco/dotfiles/docs/Yubikey.md

 For the **Admin PIN** enter `12345678`, which is the default PIN, and use a simple passphrase with at least 8 characters long.
 It doesn’t need to be any stronger than the **User PIN**, just different (enough so that an adversary wouldn’t be able to guess the **Admin PIN** if she finds out your user PIN).

 > [!NOTE]
-> Optionally, we can protect against unintended operations by requiring every remote Git operation an additional key tap to ensure that malwares cannot initiate requests without approval.
+> Optionally, we can protect against unintended operations by requiring every remote Git operation an additional key tap to ensure that malwares cannot initiate requests without approval. <br/><br/>
-> ```bash
-> ykman openpgp keys set-touch aut on
+> `ykman openpgp keys set-touch aut on` <br/>
-> ykman openpgp keys set-touch dec on
+> `ykman openpgp keys set-touch dec on` <br/>
-> ykman openpgp keys set-touch sig on
+> `ykman openpgp keys set-touch sig on` <br/>
-> ```

 ### Changing to Better Defaults

 We want to make sure we're using the strongest key types that are available for GPG.
 For our purposes, we going to use [Ed25519](https://ed25519.cr.yp.to/) signing key for signing messages, an [X25519](https://cr.yp.to/ecdh.html) decryption key for decrypting messages, and an [Ed25519](https://ed25519.cr.yp.to/) authentication key for signature-based authentication (such as for SSH).

 So, use the `key-attr` command so that when you generate your keys, it will generate Curve 25519 keys instead of RSA keys: